PhDbuilds/phdblog/content/about.md

 My ultimate career goal is to specialize in offensive security and red teaming.
 I want to be on the front lines, testing and improving security systems by thinking like an attacker.
 I’m particularly interested in penetration testing, bug bounty hunting, and IoT security research.

 ## Outside of Tech
 When I’m not working on tech projects, I’m probably in the gym.
 With a background as a personal trainer, fitness has always been a big part of my life.
 I love weightlifting and pushing myself to improve, both physically and mentally.
 That same drive is what fuels my passion for learning and tackling challenges in the cybersecurity space.
+If I'm not in the gym I am probably playing guitar or keyboard, as music is another passion of mine.

 ---